sunbingkimbal/ripple_detection/README.md

-# OOK Signal Simulation + Sliding-Window RMS Detection
+# Sliding-Window RMS Ripple Detection

 Simple Python simulator + detector for classical **OOK (On-Off Keying)** modulation in the presence of AWGN noise.